 Of course, in the previous two theorems we are thinking of $r$ fixed, and $q\rightarrow \infty$.
 We will review the history of Theorem \ref{main_theorem_two_random_elements_bounded_rank} in Subsection \ref{subsection_bounded_rank}.
-An interesting purpose is to obtain sharp bounds in Theorem \ref{main_theorem_two_random_elements_bounded_rank}.
-Although in this paper we do not pursue this goal, in Theorem \ref{theorem_elaboration} we will obtain a formula of the type $\P(\gen{x_1,x_2}_I=G)=f(r)+d(r)/q$.
-The main term $f(r)$ is very explicit, depends only on the Weyl group, and can be computed essentially in an algorithmic way; it should be possible to compute it precisely for all exceptional groups.
+An interesting goal is to seek sharp bounds in Theorem \ref{main_theorem_two_random_elements_bounded_rank}.
+Although in this paper we do not pursue this goal, in Theorem \ref{theorem_elaboration} we will obtain a formula of the type

+The main term $f(r)$ is very explicit, depending only on the Weyl group of $G$, and can be computed essentially in an algorithmic way; it should be possible to compute it precisely for all exceptional groups.

-Eberhard--Ford--Green \cite{EFG} and the second author \cite{McK} showed that, for alternating groups and for groups of Lie type of large rank over large fields, $\P(\gen{x_1,x_2,x_3}_I=G)$ tends to zero.
+Eberhard--Ford--Green \cite{EFG} and the second author \cite{McK} showed that, for alternating groups of large degree and for groups of Lie type of large rank over large fields, $\P(\gen{x_1,x_2,x_3}_I=G)$ tends to zero.
 (Conjecturally, in groups of Lie type there should be no restriction on the field size.)
 Therefore, it is not possible to extend Theorem \ref{main_theorem_strengthening_bounded_rank} to the other families of finite simple groups -- not even for a proportion of elements bounded away from zero.
-In this sense, we can say that the element $x$ of Theorem \ref{main_theorem_bounded_away_zero} is ``special'', unless $G$ is of Lie type of bounded rank.

 In Theorems \ref{main_theorem_bounded_away_zero} and \ref{main_theorem_strengthening_bounded_rank} we have bounded $\P_{\text{inv}}(G,x)$ away from zero.
 Next, we would like to get probabilities approaching $1$.
 With this purpose, we consider more elements simultaneously.
-In most cases, only few elements are needed, which is in stark contrast to the remaining cases, where the asymptotic statement does not hold even if we take the whole group.
+In most cases, only a few elements are needed, which is in stark contrast to the remaining cases, where the asymptotic statement does not hold even if we take the whole group.